Azure/azure-iot-pcs-device-simulation/README.md

 Common Scenarios
 ================

 1.	**Load Testing** – Customers will be able to perform large scale tests using Device Simulation.
-Individual simulations will support up to 2 million simulated devices.
-The simulation environment will auto scale up to add additional VMs as needed to support large scale simulations and then scale back down when done to control costs.
+Individual simulations will support up to 20,000 simulated devices.
 2.	**IoT Demos** – Device Simulation now includes sample simulations that can be started with a click.
 This allows for instant demos showcasing device data flowing to an IoT Hub.
 3.	**Simple POCs** – This scenario was supported in the initial release of Device Simulation.
 However, there are more capabilities here.
 Customers can create device models and re-use them for easily repeatable simulations.
 Individual simulations can also now support a mix of multiple device types.
 4.	**Advanced device behaviors** – Customers will be able to write custom JSON device definition files and script device behaviors using JavaScript.
 This allows for very complex scenarios allowing a device to mimic the behavior of the real thing (e.g. vehicles following roads, interior temperature varying based on exterior temperature, etc.)